INTRODUCTION TO NIX DEVELOP

 Advantages

 • Reproducible: - We have lock file that helps to track the entire dependency chain, all the way down to libc.
-This ensures that running twice or on other machines procedues the exact same env deterministically.
+This ensures that running nix develop twice or on other machines procedues the exact same env deterministically.
 This is almost impossible with Dockerfile, due to mutable base images and apt-get update commands.

 • Light and Low overhead: Nix envs run natively on the host system, avoid the overhead of running a full VM. -> we have better env's performance and better resource efficiency.